peaksandpies/pbi-text-highlighting/README.md

 ## Best Practices

 Use an index array for sorting (you can call it as you want).
 Add your data to your data model and sort the text data by the index values.
-This makes sure, that your text is displayed in the correct order.
+This makes sure that your text is displayed in the way you want it.

 ```js
 var indxData = [0, 1, 2, 3, 4, 5]